defiant00/char/README.md

 # char
-Char is planned to be a programming language similar to Go but with a syntax more similar to Python.
+Char is planned to be a programming language similar to Go but with a syntax closer to Python.

-Currently in a very early experimental state as I learn about building a compiler.
+Currently in a very early experimental state.